SixArm/log-file-cleaning/README.md

 Please be certain you don't need these log files before you run this.

+Syntax:

+    log-file-cleaning [path]

+Example:

+    log-file-cleaning /var/log

+The path default is `/var/log` which is typical on popular Unix systems.

+You can customize the command by providing your own `rm` command as an environment variable.

+Example:

+    rm="/bin/rm" log-file-cleaning

+## Specifics

 This removes these kinds of log files from the `/var/log` directory:

 File names that end with: